dcmwijaya/WebProfile-CI-3-KKN-79-UPN-Veteran-Jatim/README.md

 <br><br>

 ## Disclaimer
-This application has been created by including third-party sources.
-Third parties here are service providers, whose services are in the form of libraries, frameworks, and others.
-I thank you very much for the service.
-It has proven to be very helpful and implementable.
+This application is the result of my work with my team and is not the result of plagiarism from other people's research or work, except those related to third party services which include: libraries, frameworks, and so on.

 <br><br>

 ## LICENSE
-MIT License - Copyright © 2021 - Devan C. M. Wijaya, S.Kom
+MIT License - Copyright © 2021 - Devan C. M. Wijaya et al

 Permission is hereby granted without charge to any person obtaining a copy of this software and the software-related documentation files to deal in them without restriction, including without limitation the right to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons receiving the Software to be furnished therewith on the following terms: